Like many of my generation, we grew up believing that our governments would take care of business, while we were free to go about ours.

 If anything, the last decade has shown us how dangerous this assumption has become.

-I must start with the incredible people in the Voices-Voix coalition and the Dissent, Democracy and the Law Research Network, as well as the many individuals and organizations who have supported Voices-Voix over the years.
+I must start with the incredible people in the Voices-Voix coalition and the Dissent, Democracy and the Law Research Network, as well as the many individuals and organizations that have supported Voices-Voix over the years.

 Apathy is Boring worked incredibly hard to mobilize young voters.

 It has been inspiring to see the National Chief of the Assembly of First Nations,Perry Bellegarde, call for engagement by First Nations peoples in Canada in a federal election.
+Cindy Blackstock stood up for First Nations kids and refused to be intimidated, opening our collective eyes to an injustice in our national system of care for children.

 Think tanks like the IRPP, the Canadian Centre for Policy Alternatives, and the Broadbent Institute published research that was fundamental to the issues at stake.
 They deserve our support.

-This is not business as usual.
+This was not business as usual.
 I have worked for both conservative and liberal governments, including for the reform Harris government in Ontario, but had never seen anything like the last decade.
 It is worth remembering, at this time, the words of Michael Ignatieff, who put his finger on the need for the very uprising and “waking up” of Canada that we finally saw last night.

 The “conservative values” that Stephen Harper referred to in his concession speech are actually not the values that the vast majority of Canadians support.
 I do not believe these values, those of division, discrimination and economic selfishness, actually are conservative values at all.
 Our shared values of tolerance, adherence to human rights, and the rule of law cut across all political parties: that is what has been reclaimed in this election.